You’ve Got COVID! Minimize Your Symptoms and Reduce Your Long COVID Risk

 Paxlovid has quite a few possible side effects.
 It requires reduced dosing for people with kidney disease and interacts with a lot of medications.
 Please check with your provider/pharmacist before taking it.

-Paxlovid can be prescribed by your primary care doctor, urgent care, or pharmacy “minute clinic.”
+Paxlovid can be prescribed by your primary care doctor, urgent care, online prescribing services, or pharmacy “minute clinics.”
 The U.S. government created a “Test-to-treat” program so people can get tested for COVID-19 for free and prescribed treatment on the spot if positive.
 Learn more here.

 Metformin